plotly/plotly.github.io/_posts/plotly2/2016-09-02-how-to-use-the-JSON-editor-in-Plotly-2.md

       img: "![JSON tab](../static/images/misc-tutorial-images/JSON tab main.png)"
     - copy: "Once you've opened this tab, a panel will open to reveal the JSON code.
 If you're new to coding, it may look a little overwhelming, but it's not as scary as it seems."
       img: "![JSON panel](../static/images/misc-tutorial-images/JSON-panel-open.png)"
-    - copy: "As you're going through the attributes in this panel, it's a good idea to have [this reference](https://plot.ly/javascript/reference/) opened to help you out in case you need an explanation about each attribute."
+    - copy: "As you're going through the attributes in this panel, it's a good idea to have [this reference](https://plot.ly/javascript/reference/) opened to help you out in case you need an explanation about a certain attribute."
     - copy: "As you scroll down this panel, you'll see that the 'object' consists of two sections: 'data' and 'layout'."

  - title: The Data Section
    sub-steps:
-    - copy: "Although this sub-tab is labeled 'data', it's important to note that you aren't able to edit your data here.
+    - copy: "Although this sub-tab is labeled 'data', it's important to note that you aren't able to edit your data here, but you can by following [these steps](http://help.plot.ly/add-data-to-the-plotly-grid/).
 This is actually referring to the attributes that belong to your traces, the same ones that are in the 'Traces' section under STYLE."
     - copy: "There are three parts to this 'data' sub-tab because when this plot was created, three traces were added to it.
 All the elements will be the same in each of these 'traces', but depending on what you want each of these 'traces' to look like, they'll be filled differently."
     - copy: "This is where you can change the labels of your traces, and depending on your chart type, you can change the thickness of your lines, the symbols and diameter of your points, and the colors of these attributes."
     - copy: "Let's say we want to change the point symbol from an open diamond to a cross.
-This is where that reference comes in handy!
+This is where that reference page comes in handy!
 We can use any of [these symbols](https://plot.ly/javascript/reference/#scatter3d-marker-symbol) in a 3D scatter, and it looks like 'cross' is on that list!
 We'll go right ahead and change it, as well as the size."
       img: "![Traces image](../static/images/misc-tutorial-images/symbol-JSON.gif)"
     - copy: "How do you change them?
 Hover your mouse over the fields next to the attributes to type into a field, or select/unselect an item.
 See the image below for a quick example."
       img: "![Hover over trace](../static/images/misc-tutorial-images/hover-first-trace.gif)"
     - copy: "Why would you select or unselect an item?
 If you want something to appear on your plot, select the box corresponding to that specific attribute and check it to make it 'true'.
 You can also hide something by clicking it (so it's no longer checked off) and it appears as 'false'."
       img: "![True or false](../static/images/misc-tutorial-images/show-legend-JSON.gif)"

  - title: The Layout Section
    sub-steps: